 To deal with heteroscedasticity, we calculate robust standard errors.
 We also include additional variables in the regression to check the robustness of the results.
-Empirical evidence shows that controlling shareholders can engage in tunnelling and rent-sharing behaviour (Zhang et al., 2014).
-Further, foreign ownership has an influence on the governance of the corporation (Lel, 2018; Gul et al. 2010).
-Therefore, we add percentage ownership of controlling shareholder (CSPRCT), percentage ownership of foreign promoters (FSPRCT), and auditors' opinion (AudOP) into the analysis.
-With additional variables too, DSPRCT and NIDSPRCT have a significant positive association with FSF (Table 8).
+Empirical evidence shows that controlling shareholders can engage in tunnelling and rentsharing behaviour (Zhang et al. 2014).
+Further, foreign ownership has an influence on the governance of the corporation (Lel 2018; Gul et al. 2010) and a qualified/adverse opinion from the auditors could be a harbinger of fraud (Donelson et al. 2017a). percentage Therefore, add ownership of we controlling shareholder (Controlling_Shldr), percentage ownership of foreign promoters (Foreign_Promoter), and auditors' opinion (Audit_Opinion) into the analysis.
+With additional variables too (Table 9), Dir_Shldng and Non-Ind_Dir_Shldng have a significant positive association with FSF.
+Percentage of independent directors has a negative coefficient across all models which is significant in case of Models 2, 3a, and 3b.